pikulbrita/notes/README.md

 "Also, 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing correct and maintainable code first.
 Only optimize when you have identified bottlenecks through profiling, not based on assumptions or hunches."

 "Lastly, 'Code is like humor.
 When you have to explain it, it’s bad.' — Cory House.
 Write expressive code that speaks for itself.
 Use descriptive variable names, follow consistent patterns, and modularize your work effectively."

+# 2024-01-07
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this means striving to write clean, readable, and maintainable code that solves problems efficiently.
+Always aim to reduce complexity by breaking down large tasks into smaller modular components, following DRY (Don't Repeat Yourself) principles, and using well-designed abstractions.
+Remember, code is read far more often than it's written, so invest time in making it clear and concise for both yourself and others."

+"In addition, 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing correct code first, then optimize only when necessary, based on data and profiling.
+Lastly, embrace version control, automated testing, and continuous learning as integral parts of your programming practice for better collaboration, reliability, and professional growth."